Bulwk/bulwk-daemon/README.md

 ### Code Transparency
 - Full source code available on GitHub
-- Requires GitHub login to view (anti-scraping)
 - All releases are SHA256 verified
 - No obfuscation or minification of logic
+- Public repository for community inspection

 ### Data Privacy
 - **Private keys**: Stored locally, never transmitted